olufemiode554/Data-Visualization/README.md

 It gives the creator or author the exclusive right to copy, communicate, lend, or sell copies of the work.

 ----------------------------------------------------------------
+ These are the steps i took to cleanse and protect the data and created the dashboard on tableau for top 20 Visualization.

 Step one
 Password Created to protect unauthorized person to adjust data.